-Lloyd’s today announced profit of £1.46 billion for the first half of 2016 with the publication of their interim report.
+Lloyd’s today announced profit of £1.46 billion for the first half of 2016 with the publication of its interim report.

 The figures show an increase in profits of £0.26 billion on the same period last year for the world’s specialist insurance and reinsurance market.
 Lloyd’s also reported an annualised return on capital of 11.7% and a combined ratio of 98.0%.